 Most people are not very fond of the first full week of January.
 It’s dark and cold, and the post-holiday letdown has kicked in.
-Our once gorgeous Christmas trees now lie by the curb, dry and brittle, completely naked except for a few straggling pieces of tinsel.
-Also, the credit card bills for December are due in the mail any day now.
-And when we open those credit card bills, we’re sure to exclaim, “Why did those stores in the mall FORCE me to spend so much money?!”
+All the Christmas decorations have been packed away and returned to the attic, or basement, or if space is limited, behind the couch.
+Also, the credit card bills for December will be due soon.
+And when we check our credit card balance online, we’re sure to exclaim, “Why did Amazon and those stores at the mall FORCE me to spend so much money?!”

 Yes, this time of year can be quite depressing.
 To add to the gloom, we also may be frustrated by the realization that we’ve already failed to keep our New Year’s resolutions.

 We vow to stop drinking, to stop eating bad food, and to lose ten pounds.
 We vow to get to sleep by 9:30 each evening, and to join a health club and work out every day.
 But then reality sets in.
-The health club idea falls through because our credit card gets rejected when we try to buy a membership.
+The health club idea falls through because our credit card gets rejected because we spent too much at the mall.
 The diet vow is broken when we realize the fridge is stuffed with leftovers from multiple holiday parties, and of course it would be a sin to throw out perfectly good lasagna, pumpkin pie, and those three glazed hams.
 So, we take the edge off our post-holiday blues by having an occasional snack or two or twelve.

-May I suggest that instead of focusing on physical things—food and exercise and sleep—we try a different approach to New Year’s resolutions.
+May I suggest that instead of focusing on physical things — food and exercise and curbing our credit card addiction — we try a different approach to New Year’s resolutions.
 We should try a spiritual approach and resolve to develop some good habits of the soul.

 The first suggestion is to spend a few minutes each day reading the Bible.
 I know, I hear you.
 “It’s too confusing!”
 “I don’t know where to start!”
 “I thought Catholics weren’t allowed to read the Bible!”